BinFlush/striptest/README.md

 # striptest
-A tool to quickly find optimal tempo settings for f/stop printing with a physical metronome in the darkroom.
+A tool for planning f/stop teststrips in the darkroom, and for finding the optimal tempo settings for timing them with a physical metronome.

 **Use it right here: https://binflush.github.io/striptest/**
 ## Overview